stefanneuhaus/adventofcode/2021/04/README.md

 Run:
 ```
-lua power-consumption.lua
+lua bingo.lua
 ```

-The resulting answers then compute to:
+The resulting winning scores then compute to:
 ```
 64084
-n.n.
+12833
 ```